clearmatics/simodelation/README.md

 ```

 **Note:** It is also possible to simply install the [Anaconda Python distribution](https://docs.anaconda.com/anaconda/install/) which comes with most of the necessary python packages.

+This repository uses cadCAD for modelling and simulations, see [here](https://github.com/cadCAD-org/) for introductory materials.